snowmanlabs/frontend-challenge/README.md

 ## Requirements

 * You must use our FAQ API (available [here](https://snow-faq-api.herokuapp.com/api/v1/questions/)) for backend requests.
-It has GET and POST, and auto deletes its updates by each 60 minutes
+It has GET and POST, and auto deletes its updates each 60 minutes.
 * You may use plain **Javascript**, but we encourage you to use **TypeScript** if you feel comfortable to.
 * You may choose to use a framework (we use Vue.js here, but if you feel more confident using another one, no problem).
 If you are feeling really :godmode: badass, do it vanilla.
 * You may use a CSS Preprocessor, *webpack*, *Babel* and other tools.